appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/xcodebuild-for-testing.md

 ### Prerequisites

-In order for this step to work correctly, it must be used after the two steps listed below.
+Before running the **Xcodebuild for Testing** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                      | Description                                     |
 |-------------------------------------------------|-------------------------------------------------|